brandonrobertz/rescue-me/README.md

     In Foster Care?
     Intake Date

-It's OK to leave out some of the fields, they just won't show up when a user searches using that field.
+NOTE: It's OK to leave some of the fields blank, as long as the column is there.

 Now make the Spreadsheet publicly-accessible.